kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

 	D. Urgent hernia repairs, i.e. on an elective list but prioritised over benign conditions

 ### Q100
 A 79-year-old woman presents to clinic with a small (3 cm) non-tender lump in her groin.
 It has been present for the past 2 months.
-It lies below and lateral to the pubic tubercle.
+It lies *below and lateral* to the pubic tubercle.
 It is irreducible and there is no cough impulse.
-#### Answer: D. Urgent hernia repairs, i.e. on an elective list but prioritised over benign conditions - ?
+#### Answer: D. Urgent hernia repairs, i.e. on an elective list but prioritised over benign conditions - TRUE
+- This is a femoral hernia, and as such is likely to strangulate
+- As there is no evidence of strangulation at present, it does not have to be treated as an emergency, but should be treated as a priority

 ### Q101
-A 1-year-old boy presents with a small indirect inguinal hernia.
+A *1-year-old boy* presents with a small *indirect inguinal* hernia.
-#### Answer: C. Emergency hernia repair - ?
+#### Answer: C. Emergency hernia repair - *FALSE* = D. Urgent hernia repairs, i.e. on an elective list but prioritised over benign conditions
+- Inguinal hernias in children do not necessarily cause strangulated bowel
+	- but an incarcerated inguinal hernia is likely to produce testicular ischaemia
+- Hence it does not have to be repaired as an emergency, as there are no acute problems, but it should be done urgently

 ### Q102
 A 65-year-old man presents with an indirect inguinal hernia.
 It is non-tender and has been present for 3 weeks.
 It initially reduced spontaneously, but over the past 2 days it has not been reducible.
-#### Answer: B. Elective hernia repair - ?
+#### Answer: B. Elective hernia repair - *FALSE* = D. Urgent hernia repairs, i.e. on an elective list but prioritised over benign conditions
+- The short duration of this hernia and the fact that it has become irreducible in such a short time-span mean that repairing this hernia should be a priority
+- Again there are no signs suggestive of strangulation and so an emergency operation is not necessary

 ### Q103
 An 84-year-old man with chronic bronchitis, diabetes mellitus and a past medical history of two episodes of myocardial infarction presents with an inguinal hernia.
 It has been present for 7 years, but for the past day it has been very painful and irreducible.
 On examination it is tender and erythematous and there is no cough impulse.
-#### Answer: C. Emergency hernia repair - ?
+#### Answer: C. Emergency hernia repair - TRUE
+- This hernia is showing signs of strangulation – it is *red, hot and irreducible*
+- Irrespective of the patient's medical condition, this hernia requires emergency repair
+	- One option might be to attempt to repair it under local anaesthesia

 ### Q104
 A healthy 84-year-old man presents to clinic with a small right inguinal hernia.
 On examination there is a 2-cm-diameter direct hernia which is palpable only on coughing.
-#### Answer: B. Elective hernia repair - ?
+#### Answer: B. Elective hernia repair - *FALSE* = A. Conservative management
+- This is a small, direct, easily reducible hernia
+	It is at very low risk of strangulation
+- It can be treated conservatively as it does not seem to be bothering the patient
+	- This decision can be changed should the hernia enlarge or become symptomatic

 ### Q105
 A 20-year-old man presents with a painless, reducible lump in the right groin, above and medial to the pubic tubercle, extending into the scrotum, which can be controlled with occlusion of the deep inguinal ring.
-#### Answer: B. Elective hernia repair - ?
+#### Answer: B. Elective hernia repair - TRUE
+- The site of this hernia and the fact that it can be controlled by occluding the deep inguinal ring reveal it to be an indirect inguinal hernia
+- These extend into the groin more commonly than other hernias
+- Asymptomatic indirect inguinal hernias have a low risk of strangulation
+	- therefore elective surgery can be performed

-Q106-109: Theme: Statistics
+Q105-109: Theme: Statistics - LEARN
 ---------------------------

 	A. 4%